llm-bible/llm-bible.github.io/_publications/huang2023is.markdown

 ---
 layout: publication
-title: "Is Chatgpt Better Than Human Annotators?
-Potential And Limitations Of Chatgpt In Explaining Implicit Hate Speech"
+title: Is Chatgpt Better Than Human Annotators?
+Potential And Limitations Of Chatgpt In Explaining Implicit Hate Speech
 authors: Huang Fan, Kwak Haewoon, An Jisun
 conference: "Arxiv"
 year: 2023